 The most important thing I can tell you about navigating flying monkeys is this: your goal is not to win the narrative battle.
 It’s to protect your recovery.
 Those two goals are often in direct conflict, and conflating them is one of the main ways the flying monkey dynamic succeeds in pulling you back in.

 You don’t owe anyone your side of the story.
 This is one of the hardest things for most people to accept, especially driven women who have been trained to manage other people’s perceptions of them.
 But defending yourself to flying monkeys usually backfires: it provides the narcissist with more information about your emotional state, it keeps you in a reactive posture rather than a grounded one, and it rarely actually changes anyone’s mind.
 People who want the full story and are genuinely open to it will find a way to get it when you are ready.
-People who have already decided don’t benefit from your explanations — and your explanations, delivered from a place of distress, are likely to confirm whatever narrative they’ve been given about your “instability.”
+People who have already decided don’t benefit from your explanations.
+And your explanations, delivered from a place of distress, are likely to confirm whatever narrative they’ve been given about your “instability.”

 Be selective about what you share and with whom.
 Assume that anything you say to someone who has access to the narcissist will eventually reach them.
-This isn’t cynicism — it’s just accurate.
+This isn’t cynicism.
+It’s just accurate.
 Adjust your disclosures accordingly, not by lying, but by keeping details of your healing, your plans, your new relationships, and your emotional state out of the channels that lead back to the person you’re trying to create distance from.
-Rebuilding your self-worth after narcissistic abuse requires a protected internal space — and that space is undermined every time information about your inner life travels through contaminated channels.
+Rebuilding your self-worth after narcissistic abuse requires a protected internal space.
+And that space is undermined every time information about your inner life travels through contaminated channels.

 Have a short, non-escalating script ready.
-When someone reaches out with the narcissist’s version of events, you don’t need to improvise in the moment — which is when you are most likely to over-disclose, defend yourself, or say something that gets transmitted back.
+When someone reaches out with the narcissist’s version of events, you don’t need to improvise in the moment, which is when you’re most likely to over-disclose, defend yourself, or say something that gets transmitted back.
 A prepared response might sound like: “I appreciate you reaching out.
 I’m doing okay and focusing on moving forward.
 I’m not in a place to discuss [their name] right now.”
 Then stop there.
 You’ve acknowledged them without entering the narrative, without providing ammunition for further transmission, and without burning the relationship.
 The key is brevity: every additional sentence is another opportunity for the conversation to go somewhere you don’t want it to go.

 Practical Tools: Journaling Prompts and Recovery Exercises

 Exercise 1: The Narrative Anchor.
-The flying monkey dynamic works partly by creating doubt about your own version of events — when enough people are telling you a different story, it becomes difficult to stay grounded in your own experience.
+The flying monkey dynamic works partly by creating doubt about your own version of events.
+When enough people are telling you a different story, it becomes difficult to stay grounded in your own experience.
 A narrative anchor is a written account, for your eyes only, of what you actually experienced in the relationship.
-Not a legal document, not a polished account for someone else’s consumption — a raw, unfiltered record of specific incidents, specific moments, specific things that were said and done.
+Not a legal document, not a polished account for someone else’s consumption.
+A raw, unfiltered record of specific incidents, specific moments, specific things that were said and done.
 Write it in as much detail as you can.
 Return to it when the incoming messages make your own reality start to feel unstable.
 This is your record.
 It belongs to no one else and is answerable to no one else.

 Journaling Prompts for the Flying Monkey Experience: